ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 Go Forth and Conquer!
 *********************

 Congratulations!
 You're ready to start *bringing the awesome*.
-You can create Channels and Channel Fields to hold your content, and then use Templates, Tags and your own HTML to create flexible, dynamic websites quickly and easily on a platform that doesn't get in your way.
+Create Channels and Channel Fields to hold your content just the way you need.
+Then use Templates, Tags and your own markup, style and scripts to create flexible, dynamic websites quickly and easily on a platform that does exactly what you want it to do.
 Welcome to ExpressionEngine.

 While you should read the User Guide in its entirety, here are some topics you might be interested in: